virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 This has to do with the order in which the compiler's code generator builds the PALMAT instruction list, so I'm afraid it's not exactly a simple fix even if a non-Python implementation of the emulator is created.
 This annoys me, but I can't see that it makes any difference other than aesthetically, so I have no current plans to fix it.

+## PALMAT Instructions 6: READ

+* `{ 'fetchp': (index, identifier) }` causes a "pointer" to an variable to put pushed onto the computation stack.
+These are useful as variables for a HAL/S `READ`, and for all I know at this moment, other purposes as well.
+The "pointer" is just the given `index, identifier` pair, but with an additional tuple envelope of the form `((index,identifier), (0))`.
+(This rather silly form was chosen to distinguishable from an `ARRAY` type; `ARRAY`s are represented on the computation stack as rectangular multi-dimensional tuples, but since the chosen form isn't rectangular, it's distinguishable from an `ARRAY`.)
+* `{ 'read': LUN }`, causes a "read" from the unit identified by the Logical Unit Number (LUN).
+Only `LUN`=5 is presently understood by the interpreter, and it is the stdin keyboard.
+This instruction causes all variable-pointer values (placed on the computation stack by `fetchp`) to be popped from the stack.
+A sequence of values consistent in number with the variable-pointers that have been popped from the computation stack.
+The values read from the keyboard are stored in the variables.
+The variables are processed in FIFO order rather than the usual LIFO order of a stack.

 ## Multiprocessing and Reentrancy

 So far I've just been considering single-threaded program execution.
 The memory model described above will need modification for the conditions in which code in a given scope might have two or more instantiations simultaneously, and I haven't given any consideration as of yet to that problem.
 I'll worry about that once support for single-threaded operation is correct and reasonably comprehensive.
 However, here are a few notes of thoughts I've had.